 watch the videos together, do the quizzes as a group or separately, and write the results of their discussions online, or

 get together to discuss the discussion questions, after having watched a series of videos independently at times that best suited them.
+For example, you could agree as a group to meet once a week for these discussions.

 Learn in a Team